Go to: Clinical Information | Management and Treatment | Equity | Vaccination | Testing | Infection Control

 View past webinars.

-In the current global outbreak, including in NYC, most people diagnosed with monkeypox (MPV) have been men who have sex with men.
-Transmission is primarily occurring through sex and other intimate contact.
-However, anyone can get MPV, so consider this diagnosis in all patients with consistent signs or symptoms.
+During the 2022 outbreak, including in NYC, most people diagnosed with mpox have been men who have sex with men.
+Transmission has primarily occurred through sex and other intimate contact.
+However, anyone can get mpox, so consider this diagnosis in all patients with consistent signs or symptoms.

 The incubation period is typically three to 17 days, and illness typically last two to four weeks.

-Most people diagnosed with MPV have not required hospitalization during this outbreak.
-However, severe illness and rare deaths have occurred among people with MPV and severe immunocompromise, most often due to poorly controlled HIV.
-Test all sexually active people being evaluated for monkeypox for HIV (including acute HIV infection) if their HIV status is unknown, and for other sexually transmitted infections (e.g., syphilis, genital herpes, gonorrhea, and chlamydia).
+Most people diagnosed with mpox have not required hospitalization.
+However, severe illness and rare deaths have occurred among people with mpox and severe immunocompromise, most often due to poorly controlled HIV.
+Test all sexually active people being evaluated for monkeypox for HIV (including acute HIV infection) if their HIV status is unknown, and for other sexually transmitted infections, including syphilis, genital herpes, gonorrhea, and chlamydia.

-Refer to CDC Clinical Guidance for information on managing patients with MPV, including tailored guidance for the following populations:
+Refer to CDC Clinical Guidance for information on managing patients with mpox, including tailored guidance for the following populations: